The following problems are known and have a very high priority to get fixed:

 mapped tables

-values can't ``reliably'' be used in GROUP BY
+BLOB values can't ``reliably'' be used in GROUP BY or

-bytes (default 1024) are used when comparing BLOB
+bytes (default 1024) are used when comparing BLOBbs in these cases.

 normally 64 bits long).
 It depends on the function which precision one